catalystneuro/spikeinterface_cloud/README.md

         ]
     }
     ```
+4. Create a Job Definition (EC2)
+    - Choose suitable Execution Timeout, Job Attempts and Retry Strategies
+    - Select the base image
+    - Command = `python run_script.py`
+    - For the Job role configuration, choose the IAM role created in the previous step
     - Configure the resource requirements.
 Remember to choose a value for Memory slightly smaller than the value for the machines you're hoping to use, otherwise ECS might not find suitable instances.
     - Add any fixed ENV variables that should be used by any Jobs using this definition